 Speak with an Experienced Estate Attorney

 At The Law Offices of James List, estate law and proceedings are our specialty.
-With years of experience handling estate preparation, trust funds, probate and more, our dedicated and knowledgeable attorneys are sure to handle any estate and inheritance situation quickly and effectively, helping prevent undue stress and frustration for the decedent’s loved ones.
-For more information, or to schedule a consultation, contact us today—we look forward to helping you in your time of need.
+We have the experience and knowledge to handle any estate and inheritance situation quickly and effectively.
+For more information or to consult with one of our legal representatives, we urge you to contact us today.